-In order to reduce the impact on the parish, protect the character and setting of Lilleshall village and help preserve the open aspect of views from the hill, design proposals for screening and planting of the edges of sites within the 'Built-up Area' of Telford (as defined on the proposals map) in Lilleshall Parish will be supported.
+In order to reduce the impact on the parish , protect the rural character and setting of Lilleshall village and help preserve the open aspect of views from the hill, proposals for design and layout to minimise detrimental scenic impact of sites contiguous with the current urban area of Telford (as defined on the policies map) in Lilleshall Parish will be supported.

-In addition traffic measures to reduce the impact on the Parish of additional vehicle movements from any new development in this area will be supported.
-The Neighbourhood Plan supports the redesign of the A518 to incorporate a new roundabout to improve safety and alleviate 'rat-running'.
+In addition traffic measures to reduce the impact on the Parish of additional vehicle movements from any new development on such sites will be supported.

 The draft T&W Local Plan had allocated a number of sites for new housing development in and around Telford.
 One of these, site H1 for approximately 750 new homes known as Donnington and Muxton Sustainable Urban Extension was located on the north-eastern edge of the Telford urban area within the defined 'built-up' area for Telford but that is also within Lilleshall Parish boundary.
-The Inspectors proposed modifications have removed this allocation and proposed Sustainable Urban Extension.
+This allocation and proposed Sustainable Urban Extension have been removed from the adopted Local Plan.
 There is though general understanding within the Parish of the need for development in Telford to meet its growth requirements but equally that the impact on the wider environment and rural character of the Parish should be minimised.
 Any proposals for new development in this area will be judged against this policy as part of the development plan.